t1m0thyj/WinDynamicDesktop/README.md

 You are not limited to the Mojave themes that come preinstalled with the app.
 Custom themes created by the community can be downloaded [here](https://github.com/t1m0thyj/WinDynamicDesktop/wiki/Community-created-themes).
 You can also create your own theme that uses whatever wallpaper images you want, by following the instructions in [this tutorial](https://github.com/t1m0thyj/WinDynamicDesktop/wiki/Creating-custom-themes).

+### Can I translate the app into my language?

+Yes, translations are welcome.
+For instructions on how to create them and where to submit them, see [here](https://github.com/t1m0thyj/WDD-locale).

 ### How can I hide the tray icon?

 If you want to run the app silently with no icon in the system tray, you can do this by editing the `settings.conf` file which is in the same folder as the EXE.
 Change the setting `"hideTrayIcon":false` to `"hideTrayIcon":true` (or add it if it doesn't exist), then restart the app.